judithbergada/CASPR/docs/pages/tutorial.md

 CASPR --help
 ```

-## Ubelix Cluster: Useful Information
+## IBU Cluster (Interfaculty Bioinformatics Unit, UniBe): Useful Information

 CASPR employs several software packages to carry out its different functions,
-but working from the Ubelix cluster has some advantages: all of the required
+but working from the IBU cluster has some advantages: all of the required
 tools are already installed.
 Therefore, please make sure you load everything
 in advance: